pythonhealthdatascience/llm_simpy/notebooks/01_methods/05_prompt_engineering.md

 An example subsequent prompt would look as follows:

 ```
-Add a new arrival source to the CCU: Elective surgery
+Add a new arrival source to the CCU: Elective surgery patients.

 Elective surgery patients are modelled as a separate process from the unplanned admissions, but share the critical care bed resources.

 As an elective patient arrives to the CCU a check is made on the number of critical care beds available.
-There are two outcomes from this check
+There are two outcomes from this check:

 Outcome 1: the number of beds in use is equal to the total number of beds available.
 In this case the elective patient leaves the model immediately.
 This is called a "cancelled operation" event and should be reported to the user.